 Elements of Competence

-This educational forum has been designed to narrow the competency gaps of: patient care, medical knowledge, practice-based learning and improvement, systems-based practice, patient-centered care, work in interdisciplinary teams, evidence-based practice, quality improvement, professional standing, commitment to lifelong learning, cognitive expertise, evaluation of performance in practice, roles/responsibilities, interprofessional communication and teams and teamwork.
+This educational forum was designed to narrow the competency gaps of: patient care, medical knowledge, practice-based learning and improvement, systems-based practice, patient-centered care, work in interdisciplinary teams, evidence-based practice, quality improvement, professional standing, commitment to lifelong learning, cognitive expertise, evaluation of performance in practice, roles/responsibilities, interprofessional communication and teams and teamwork.